 041. A septic wound is characterized by the presence of the following signs

-1) "juicy" granulation and marginal epithelization
+1) “juicy” granulations and marginal epithelization

 2) copious purulent discharge

-3) severe swelling of the edges of the wound
+3) pronounced swelling of the wound edges

-9. Sample answers to test tasks
+9. Standards of answers to test tasks

 3. Detoxification of the body.